tbrowder/brlcad-debian-package/README.md

 This "sand box" is designed to keep all necessary files for BRL-CAD Debian package making under version control.
-The only direct upstream source is the released source tar ball which is unpacked into a pristine directory in this directory and it is not intended to be touched by the packaging process.
+The only direct upstream source is the selected release source tar ball which is unpacked into a pristine directory in this directory and it is not intended to be touched by the packaging process.
 Any necessary source code changes are kept with the Debian 'quilt' utility whose database will also be kept under version control.
-Such necessary changes will also be fed upstream.
+Such changes will also be fed upstream.

-The package is built out-of-tree in the 'brlcad-build' directory and the Makefiles and a package building script (make-brlcad-deb-packages.sh) are used to drive the process from this top-level directory.
+The package is built out-of-tree in the 'brlcad-build' directory, and the Makefiles and a package building script (make-brlcad-deb-packages.sh) are used to drive the process from this top-level directory.
 All files BUT the 'debian' directory can be